 Student records (including Title IX case information) is protected by the Family Educational Rights and Privacy Act of 1974 (FERPA).
 This federal law sets forth requirements regarding the protection of student education records and as such, UNC Charlotte is not permitted by FERPA to release or provide access to student specific case information unless the student provides written authorization to do so via a signed FERPA Release.
 We, however, are more than glad to speak to general Title IX processes and procedures.

-Yes, the University may discipline students pursuant to the Code of Student Responsibility.
-The University conduct process is unrelated to any other criminal procedure.
-An important difference to keep in mind is that the standard of proof in a criminal proceeding is “beyond a reasonable doubt,” whereas the standard for Sexual and Interpersonal Misconduct in our University process is “preponderance of the evidence.”
-Additionally, the University considers allegations of behavior in violation of the Code of Student Responsibility, not law.
+Yes, the University may discipline students pursuant to University policy and according to its obligations under federal law.
+The University disciplinary process is unrelated to any criminal procedure.
+An important difference to keep in mind is that the standard of proof in a criminal proceeding is “beyond a reasonable doubt,” whereas the standard for sexual and interpersonal misconduct in our University process is “preponderance of the evidence.”
+Additionally, the University determines whether alleged behavior violates University policy, not civil or criminal law.